Light Skinned-ed: Plot

-At the mall, Raleigh is convinced by an employee to try some hats on, impressing her so much that she lets him buy a hat that is not for sale yet.
-However, the time spent in the stand makes him lose track and realizes that the mall is now packed with more people.
+At the mall, Raleigh is convinced by an employee to try some hats on; she further convinces him that his appearance impresses her so much that she lets him buy a hat that is supposedly not for sale yet.
+However, the time spent at the stand makes him lose track and he realizes that the mall is now packed with more people.
 As he walks through the mall, a boy mocks him for the hat, calling him an old Prince.
-The boy then asks for a picture and even begs on knees in front of the mall, forcing an embarrassed Raleigh to comply with his request.
+The boy then asks for a picture and even begs on his knees in front of the mall, forcing an embarrassed Raleigh to comply with his request.

-Jeanie calls the cops to help her with Gloria, claiming she kidnapped her father.
+Jeanie calls the cops to help her with Gloria, claiming she kidnapped their father.
 The cops call Gloria, who passes the phone to her father for a wellness check.
 He claims to know where he is and with who, but then claims he is in Egypt and has been there for a few weeks before Gloria hangs up the phone.
 As the cops prepare to leave despite Jeanie's insistence, Earn and Alfred escape the studio through a door designed by Bobby Shmurda.
 Even though the door is right in front of Jeanie, Earn and Alfred evade her by simply not looking back at her.
 That night, they dine with Gloria, Raleigh and their grandfather at a restaurant.
-When Gloria requests bread to go, the waiter says he will need to check with his manager first, making a furious Raleigh demand that he brings them the bread.
-Raleigh laments the disrespect that young people have for them, before suggesting they could watch a movie on Redbox, to which the grandfather happily accepts.
+When Gloria requests bread to go, the waiter says he will need to check with his manager first, making a furious Raleigh demand that he bring them the bread.
+Raleigh laments the disrespect that young people have for them, before suggesting they could watch a movie from Redbox, to which the grandfather happily accepts.